jbobbylopez/hi/README.md

 Now you can run the continuously updating output from 'hi' using the command:
 `hi_watch`

-#### Note: There is a note to make this 'watch' functionality native to
-this tool.
+This 'watch' functionality is likely to become a native feature.
 See ROADMAP.txt for details.

 ### Contributing ###
 1. Fork the repository.